 Dawn River and Surinder Guru are developing the Erasmus project to support the Institute of Applied Social Studies' commitment to internationalising the social work programmes.

-During their time in Nuremberg, the Birmingham students joined together with German social work students to take part in professional interdisciplinary discussions and visit community-based projects and statutory social work agencies.
-Alongside this, the UoB teaching team ran workshops on 'Coping with Counter-Terrorism', Recovery through the Arts and Service User and Carer Involvement in Social Work Education.
+During their time in Nuremberg, the Birmingham students are able to join together with German social work students to take part in professional interdisciplinary discussions and visit community-based projects and statutory social work agencies.
+In their most recent visit, students also visited a refugee centre and the Nazi rally ground and Documentation Centre, which informed their discussions on persecution, migration and asylum.
+Alongside this, the UoB teaching team also ran workshops on 'Coping with Counter-Terrorism', Recovery through the Arts and Service User and Carer Involvement in Social Work Education.